Voice controlled Knowledge base application with Azure Cognitive Services

 Main application

-Main application orchestrates communication with Speech SDK and Question Answering Service.
+The main application orchestrates communication with Speech SDK and Question Answering Service.

 using KnowledgeBase.Console.Services;